 I’d heard mixed things about visiting the capital of Belgium, and even more about visiting Brussels during December / January.

 People seemed to have a love-or-hate relationship with the administrative home of the European Union, so I decided it was time to find out for myself!

-Belgium is known for being a melting-pot of sorts.
-From the mixture of different languages spoken in a small country to the historic grand architecture and medieval towns melding with modern designs across the country.
+Belgium is known for being a melting pot of sorts.
+From the mixture of different languages spoken in a small country to the historic architecture and medieval towns that blend seamlessly with modern designs across the country.

 Instead, it’s normally an add-on to a wider European adventure.
 Maybe with the exception of Bruges, thanks mostly to the film “In Bruges”, of course.

-While visiting Belgium in summer and enjoying the delights of boating and outdoor cafes along the canals of the medieval towns might seem highly appealing, visiting Belgium in winter is another story.
+While visiting Belgium in summer and enjoying the delights of boating and outdoor cafes along the canals of medieval towns might seem highly appealing, visiting Belgium in winter is another story.

 Things to do in Brussels in winter

 Yes, I am listing the first thing to do in Brussels as eat… but in all seriousness, the food is one of the best things about visiting Brussels!

 The smell of freshly cooked waffles and melted chocolate hangs in the air, and you won’t be able to stop your mouth from watering until you try something.